-Comedian Russell Brand accused of rape and sexual assault
+Russell Brand accused of rape, sexual assault and emotional abuse

 Comedian Russell Brand has been accused of rape, sexual assaults, and emotionally abusing four women during the height of his fame.